Fiance Visa USA: Process, Costs & Requirements

 What is the US Fiancé Visa?

-Thereafter, the spouse of the US citizen is then able to apply to adjust their immigration status to that of a lawful permanent resident of the United States by applying for a green card through marriage.
+After the marriage takes place, the foreign spouse can apply to adjust their status to become a lawful permanent resident of the United States by applying for a green card through marriage.

 In the event that you have any unmarried children under the age of 21, the Fiance Visa USA will also allow you to make an application on their behalf for their own visa to accompany you to the United States.
 The child of a K-1 visa holder will need to apply for a K-2 visa.